skoop7/Backend/Notes.md

 (err,req,res,next) here next is the flag which is used in middlewares and it will say that after completing his task go the next middleware

+mongoDB generates ID on its own and save it in Bson data not in Json Data

+pre Hooks are middlewares which are readymade by mongoose which helps in performing the action just before save and just like pre there is a post hook to perform action just after save

+**JWT**

+JWT is a bearer token .It is like one who have it he will share the data to it